How to Get Rid of a Yeast Infection in 24 Hours

 - Avoid unnecessary antibiotics.
-Of course, there are times when antibiotics are needed.
-But try to limit use to the really essential times, to avoid bacterial imbalance.
-When you do need antibiotics, make sure you take probiotics during the entire antibiotic cycle and for several weeks after it’s over.
+When you do need antibiotics, take probiotics during the entire antibiotic cycle and for several weeks after to avoid bacterial imbalance.

 - Avoid wet or damp clothes.
 Change out of sweaty gym clothes stat.
 And try not to hang out in a soggy bikini at the beach!

 - Avoid synthetic panties.
 Instead, choose organic cotton, bamboo, linen, or other forms of natural fibers.
 These are far more breathable and much better for your lady bits — and man parts too!

 - Promote personal hygiene for your sexual partner!
-A dirty penis (or anything else that goes in your vagina, for that matter) can introduce harmful bacteria and make you more susceptible to a yeast infection or vaginal infection.
-The reverse is also true!
-Women need to practice healthy personal hygiene as well.
+A dirty penis (or anything else that goes in your vagina, for that matter) can introduce harmful bacteria and make you more susceptible to an infection.
+The reverse is also true — women need to practice healthy personal hygiene as well.

 - Wipe from front to back.
-This helps prevent the spread of yeast or bacteria from the anus to your vagina.
+This helps prevent the spread of bacteria or yeast from the anus to your vagina.

 - Avoid eating lots of sugars, yeast-heavy, or processed foods.
 These foods are hard on the natural flora of your body and can contribute to yeast overgrowth.

 You’re symptom-free after a yeast infection—now what?
 After your infection’s cleared up, it’s essential to treat your vagina kindly and rebalance that flora!
 This is especially true if you took antibiotics or anti-fungal medications to get rid of your yeast infection.

-Try a supplement like Flora Basilica.
+Try a supplement like Flora Basilica +add to cart.
 It is designed to support not only healthy bacteria in your vagina but in your gut, intestines, and whole body, too.
-We carry multiple potencies, depending on your needs.
-From 25 – 150 billion probiotics, each formula is packed with protein strains to help replenish everything that was destroyed with antibiotics or antifungal medications.
+From 25-150 billion probiotics, each potent formula is packed with protein strains to help replenish everything that was “off” during your infection.